GabrielvMarinho/Obsidian/Tech/Network/PROTOCOLS/Important/HTTP/CORS.md

 R - Resource
 S - Sharing

-Is an [[HTTP]]-header based that allows that resources being shared with third parties
+Is an [[Tech/Network/PROTOCOLS/Important/HTTP/HTTP]]-header based that allows that resources being shared with third parties